Lower abdominal pain, sex, and CBD

 Inhaltsverzeichnis

-What can be the cause of abdominal pain?
+What can be the cause of lower belly pain?

 Why do I have pain during and after sex?

-What to do about vaginal dryness and pain during sex?
+What to do for vaginal dryness and pain during sex?

-What does the endocannabinoid system and CBD have to do with it?
+What do the endocannabinoid system and CBD have to do with it?

-What effect does hemp and CBD have on pain?
+What effect do hemp and CBD have on pain?

 CBD as a natural alternative for menstrual pain?